nibinmg/jet_cs_airflow/README.md

 - [PostgreSQL](https://www.postgresql.org/download/)

-     (since the data warehouse is setup in PostgreSQL.
-Airflow will also install postgres for maintaining metadata.
-This outside the docker container)
+     I chose PostgreSQL as the data warehouse for this project.
+To better simulate a real-world deployment, the data warehouse instance is hosted outside the Airflow container, representing an external production database.

+     While Airflow also uses PostgreSQL as its metadata database, that instance runs inside the Docker container and is separate from the external data warehouse used for analytical workloads.

 - [Docker Desktop](https://www.docker.com/products/docker-desktop/)

-     (includes Docker and Docker Compose)
-- Ensure Docker Desktop is running before using any `docker compose` commands
+     Includes Docker and Docker Compose.
+Ensure Docker Desktop is running before using any `docker compose` commands.

 ---